Laugavegur Hiking Trail in Iceland | Online Guide

 Weather and terrain

-The Laugavegur Hiking Trail has a variety of different landscapes along the way.
-Every day has different views with beautiful scenery of pristine nature with volcanic mountains, lava fields, glaciers, natural hot springs, black arctic deserts and lush forested valleys.
+The Laugavegur Hiking Trail offers a variety of landscapes along the way.
+Every day, you will see different views of beautiful, pristine nature, including volcanic mountains, lava fields, glaciers, natural hot springs, black arctic deserts, and lush forested valleys.

-The trail is suitable for most hikers but the terrain can be demanding in some areas with steep hills, unbridged rivers and snowy conditions.
-During the high season, many people start the trek every day and help is usually not far away on the trail.
-During other seasons there might be days before someone wanders past your area.
+The trail is suitable for most hikers, but the terrain can be demanding in some areas, with steep hills, unbridged rivers, and snowy conditions.
+During the high season, many people start the trek every day, and help is usually not far away on the trail.
+During other seasons, it might be days before someone wanders past your area.

-Camping sites offer little shelter and in some areas, there is little or no hold for tent pegs to secure your tent.
+Camping sites offer little shelter; in some areas, there is little or no hold for tent pegs to secure your tent.

 The trail starts/ends at 600 meters above sea level in Landmannalaugar and reaches up to 1.100 meters on the first/last day.
-The trail ends/starts in Þórsmörk, at about 200 meters above sea level.
+The trail ends/begins in Þórsmörk, about 200 meters above sea level.

-Weather in the Icelandic highlands can be very unpredictable.
-Very strong winds with heavy rain, hail, fog and even snow can occur with little warning.
-Always check the weather forecast and make sure that you stay warm and that your equipment and clothes stay dry in your pack.
+The weather in the Icelandic highlands can be very unpredictable.
+Very strong winds, heavy rain, hail, fog, and even snow can occur with little warning.
+Always check the weather forecast and ensure you stay warm and your equipment and clothes stay dry in your pack.

 Icelandic Met Office